annan-dejene/Flavor-Odyssey/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework for styling.
-- React Icons: For social media icons.
+- Framer Motion: For animations.

 ### Installation